Commonplace architecture

 How the shipped surface is produced

 commonplace-init is the install step that materialises the KB surface inside a project.
+It does four things:

 - Creates the directory shell under

-.claude/skills/cp-skill-*/and.agents/skills/cp-skill-*/, and resolves project-specific templates such asAGENTS.mdandqmd-collections.yml.
+.claude/skills/cp-skill-*/and.agents/skills/cp-skill-*/as symlinks intokb/commonplace/instructions/<name>/, and resolves project-specific templates such asAGENTS.mdand.envrc.

 The result is that the agent's hot path stays inside the project tree.
 It reads AGENTS.md, the target collection's COLLECTION.md, and the relevant type files directly from the installed KB rather than jumping out to a separate framework checkout.

-Boundary between framework and authored content
+Boundary between library and user content

 Relevant Notes: